top of page

 ✔️ Request references from similar projects

-Not just any project — the same scope and complexity.
-Follow up with these references, speak to them, ask about their experience working with them.
+Not just any project—focus on the same scope and complexity.
+Follow up with these references, speak to them, and ask about their experience working with the PM.

 ✔️ Confirm they understand building science